-The weighted average GHG intensity is the weighted average of the GHG intensity of the Fund's portfolio (in tCO2e per million in turnover), calculated from the GHG intensities of all issuers acquired for the Fund's portfolio, to the extent that the necessary data is available for the issuers concerned.
-The turnover corresponds to the annual turnover of the company in question.
-This ratio of GHG intensity to turnover facilitates comparisons between companies of different sizes.
-The indicator allows the comparison of the weighted average GHG intensities of different portfolios to identify portfolios consisting of issuers with higher GHG efficiency in relation to the issuer's turnover.
+The weighted average GHG intensity is the weighted average of the Fund's GHG intensity (in tCO2e per million in turnover), calculated from the GHG intensities of all issuers acquired for the Fund's portfolio, to the extent that the necessary data is available for the issuers concerned.
+The turnover corresponds to the annual turnover of the company.
+This ratio of GHG intensity, normalised by turnover, facilitates comparisons between companies of different sizes.
+The ratio is expressed in tCO2e per million in turnover.
+The indicator allows a comparison of the weighted average GHG intensities of different portfolios to identify portfolios consisting of issuers with higher GHG efficiency in relation to the issuer's turnover.
 The weighting of portfolios (and the weighting of the benchmark or the universe) is recalculated so that only issuers with available GHG emission data are included in the calculation.
-GHG stands for the greenhouse gas emissions of the respective issuer.
-In order to determine the greenhouse gas intensity of an issuer, the greenhouse gas intensity data from third parties is used.
+GHG stands for the greenhouse gas intensity data from third parties is used.
 The greenhouse gas intensity is analysed by the Investment Manager and taken into account in the selection of securities in order to achieve the Fund's investment objective.
+The weighted average GHG intensity of the Fund's benchmark for which GHG intensity by reference to the issuers included in the benchmark for which GHG intensity data are available.